suddeb/PythonCode/README.md

 **Code Snippets**

+**Folder**: KaggleSetup

 1.  **KaggleSetup-I.ipynb** - Code snippet where I am using opendatasets
 2.  **KaggleSetup-II.ipynb** - Code snippet where I am using Kaggle API
 3.  **KaggleSetupInGoogleColab.ipynb** - Google Colab Code snippet where I am using Kaggle API

+**Folder**: LargeDataSetsWithPython

+1.  **LargeDataSetsWithPython.ipynb** - Code snippet where I am dealing with large datasets from Kaggle by aggregating it into smaller meaningful csv file.

 ## Basic Python